Jansbury/Pikaday/README.md

 Pikaday has many useful options:

 * `field` bind the datepicker to a form field
+* `radioButtons` use label-input (radio button) pairs instead of month and year select-lists.
+Not yet fully compatible with all browsers
 * `trigger` use a different element to trigger opening the datepicker, see [trigger example][] (default to `field`)
 * `bound` automatically show/hide the datepicker on `field` focus (default `true` if `field` is set)
 * `position` preferred position of the datepicker relative to the form field, e.g.: `top right`, `bottom right` **Note:** automatic adjustment may occur to avoid datepicker from being displayed outside the viewport, see [positions example][] (default to 'bottom left')